-Walter Korpi and Joakim Palme, "The Paradox of Redistribution and Strategies of Equality," American Sociological Review, 63 (October 1998), 661-87; Pontusson; and Lane Kenworthy, Progress for the Poor (Oxford: Oxford University Press, 2011), ch.
+40 The work of Tony Atkinson (see, for example, Tony Atkinson, "Bringing Income Distribution in From the Cold," The Economic Journal, 107 (1997), 306) is perhaps the landmark for this approach.
+But see also Walter Korpi and Joakim Palme, "The Paradox of Redistribution and Strategies of Equality," American Sociological Review 63 (1998), 661-687; Pontusson; and Lane Kenworthy, Progress for the Poor (Oxford: Oxford University Press, 2011), ch.
 6.

-- 41. See Korpi and Palme, 1998, for a similar approach.
-As with market income, the Gini coefficients are taken from the OECD Data on Income Distribution. - 42.
-I estimate the effects of harmonized unemployment rates on redistribution while controlling for country fixed effects.
-Once again, time is measured as periods, not years.
-While the availability of inequality data limited our analysis of the decommodifying welfare state to thirty-one observations in Table 4, we are now able to add six additional observations from the mid-1970s (Canada, Finland, Netherlands, Sweden, the UK, and the USA).
-These are averages for 1974-1976 (corresponding to mid-1970s inequality data from the OECD).
-They bring the total number of observations for the decommodifying welfare state period in Table 5 to thirty-seven. - 43.
-For evidence showing that a general negative relationship between welfare state generosity and disposable income inequality exists, see David H. Bradley, Evelyne Huber, Stephanie Moller, François Nielsen, and John D. Stephens, "Distribution and Redistribution in Post-industrial Democracies," World Politics, 55 (January 2003), 193-228.
-Their analysis does not focus on within-country variation and, more importantly, makes no distinction between the two periods of welfare policy. - 44.
-Sidney Verba, Norman Nie, and Jae-On Kim, Participation and Political Equality (New York: Cambridge University Press, 1978); Steven Rosenstone and John Mark Hansen, Mobilization, Participation and Democracy in America (New York: Macmillan, 1993). - 45.
-Hans-Georg Betz, Radical Right-Wing Populism in Western Europe (New York: St. Martin's Press, 1994). - 46.
-For a review, see Mark Lichbach, "An Evaluation of 'Does Economic Inequality Breed Political Conflict?'
-Studies," World Politics, 41 (1989), 431-70. - 47.
-Larry Bartels, Unequal Democracy: The Political Economy of the New Gilded Age (Princeton: Princeton University Press, 2008). - 48.
-Jacob S. Hacker and Paul Pierson, Winner-Take-All Politics (New York: Simon and Schuster, 2011). - 49.
-See Rueda, 2012 and David Rueda, "Dualization, Crisis and the Welfare State," Socio-Economic Review, 12 (April 2014), 381-407.
+41 See Korpi and Palme, 1998, for a similar approach.
+As with market income, the Gini coefficients are taken from the OECD Data on Income Distribution.

+42 I estimate the effects of harmonized unemployment rates on redistribution while controlling for country fixed effects.
+Once again, time is measured as periods (not years).
+While the availability of inequality data limited our analysis of the decommodifying welfare state to 31 observations in Table 4, we are now able to add 6 additional observations from the mid-1970s (Canada, Finland, Netherlands, Sweden, the UK and the USA).
+These are averages for 19741976 (corresponding to mid-1970s inequality data from the OECD).
+They bring the total observations for the decommodifying welfare state period in Table 5 to 37.

+43 For evidence showing that a general negative relationship between welfare state generosity and disposable income inequality exists, see David H. Bradley, Evelyne Huber, Stephanie Moller, François Nielsen, and John D. Stephens, "Distribution and Redistribution in Postindustrial Democracies," World Politics 55:2 (2003), 193-228.
+Their analysis does not focus on within-country variation and, more importantly, makes no distinction between the two periods of welfare policy.

+44 Sidney Verba, Norman Nie and Jae-On Kim, Participation and Political Equality (New York: Cambridge University Press, 1978); Steven Rosenstone and John Mark Hansen, Mobilization, Participation and Democracy in America (New York: Macmillan, 1993).

+45 Hans-Georg Betz, Radical Right-Wing Populism in Western Europe (New York: St. Martin's Press, 1994).

+46 For a review, see Mark Lichbach, "An Evaluation of 'Does Economic Inequality Breed Political Conflict?'
+Studies," World Politics, 41 (1989), 431-70.

+47 Larry Bartels, Unequal Democracy: The Political Economy of the New Gilded Age (Princeton: Princeton University Press, 2008).

+48 Jacob S. Hacker and Paul Pierson, Winner-Take-All Politics (New York: Simon and Schuster, 2011).

+49 See Rueda, 2012 and David Rueda, "Dualization, Crisis and the Welfare State," Socio-Economic Review, 12 (2014), 381-407.